Types of Injuries from Car Accidents

 Headaches

-A constant headache after a car accident can be painful and debilitating.
-They can frequently also be a symptom of another injury, such as a traumatic brain injury or concussion.
-Timely medical attention and early documentation is crucial.
+A constant headache after a car accident can be painful and may indicate an underlying injury, such as a traumatic brain injury or concussion.
+Timely medical attention and early documentation is important.

 Common causes include:

-• Pinching of nerves in the spine and at the base of the skull.
+• Nerve compression in the spine or base of the skull

-• Muscle injuries (including tears, strains and spasms) in the neck and upper back.
+• Muscle strain or injury in the neck and upper back

 Traumatic Brain Injury